JC-Cybersec/cybersecurity-labs/labs/lab-01-SIEM-implementation/lab-01b-Wazuh/README.md

 2. Download and stup the Wazuh Agent on our Windows Device
 3. Explore the Wazuh UI
 4. Find a failed login attempt by filtering through log data
+5. Create a dashboard that shows a timeline of failed login attempts
+6. Create a security rule that triggers when there are 5 failed login attempts within 5 minutes

 ## Guide
 ### Step 1: Installing Ubuntu Server